diehlpk/diehlpk.github.io/cv/index.md

 ##### Certificates

-* Baden--Württemberg Certificate: Certificate for successful completion of the program in higher educationpedagogy by the center for educational development of the state of Baden–Württemberg.
+* Baden--Württemberg Certificate: Certificate for successful completion of the program in higher education pedagogy by the center for educational development of the state of Baden–Württemberg.

 ---